Camouflage in nature

 The gliding lizard (Draco volans) is distributed in Southeast Asia, Malaysia, Indonesia, and the Philippines.
 It is also called flying lizard, which is not a very descriptive name, as it is not able to truly fly, but glides from one tree to another by spreading out its ribs, which are connected by a wing-like membrane, called a patagia.

-This gliding lizard is almost invisible, sitting on the lichen-covered trunk of an areka palm (Areca catechu), Bali, Indonesia. – You may read about this palm on the page Nature: Nature’s patterns.
+This gliding lizard is almost invisible, sitting on the lichen-covered trunk of a betel palm (Areca catechu), Bali, Indonesia. – You may read about this palm on the page Nature: Nature’s patterns.
 (Photo copyright © by Kaj Halberg)

 The Eurasian golden plover (Pluvialis apricaria) breeds in Arctic and Northern Temperate areas, from Iceland and Scotland in the west, across northern Europe to central Siberia.
 Further east, it is replaced by the Pacific golden plover (P. fulva), whose breeding area reaches western Alaska, and in the remaining part of North America by the American golden plover (P. dominica).
 All three are very similar, with golden-speckled back and black breast in breeding plumage.

 The generic name is from the Latin pluvia (‘rain’).
-Formerly, it was believed that when golden plovers flocked, it would mean imminent rain.
+Formerly, it was believed that when golden plovers would flock, it was a sign of imminent rain.
 In Icelandic folklore, the arrival of the first golden plover means that spring has come.

 Praying mantises are a very successful group of insects, comprising more than 2,400 species, distributed worldwide in tropical and subtropical areas.
 They are ambush hunters, sitting motionless in the vegetation, waiting for suitable prey to approach.
 Their forelegs are enlarged and hooked, adapted for snatching and holding prey.
 As they sit there with their forelegs folded, their posture is not unlike a praying person, which gave rise to their common name.
 However, preying mantis would be a more proper name!